naorye/web-dev-easy-src/source/_posts/2013-08-05-pages-slider-with-javascript-and-css.markdown

     .
 });
 ```
-On startDrag() we enable dragging and stores the current X position in order to calculate dragging delta.
+On startDrag() we enable dragging and store the current X position in order to calculate dragging delta.
-On doDrag() we validate that dragging is enabled (mouse is down) and then calculate the delta and transform content strip's position according to the delta.
+On doDrag() we validate that dragging is enabled (mouse is down) and then calculate the delta and transform the content strip's position according to the delta.
 On endDrag() we disable dragging and move to the new page (previous, next or center the current page).
 The endDrag() method uses next(), prev() and current() methods in order to center the relevant page.
 Those methods are using CSS animation in order to make smoother transitions.
 Later, when we use mouse for dragging, we don't need that animation.
 Therefore, after the transition ends, we remove the animation using removeTransition() method.